My system for learning Mandarin Chinese (10 tips)

 Obviously, whether or not you should learn handwriting, depends on your goals.
 But you can save a lot of time by not learning it and it’s less important than you might think:

-• With computers and cell phones, the most common way to write Chinese characters (in mainland China) is via pinyin: You type pinyin, the computer shows you characters that match the pinyin and you pick the ones you want.
+• With computers and cell phones, the most common way to write Chinese characters (in mainland China) is via pinyin: You type pinyin (without accents), the computer shows you characters that match the pinyin and you pick the ones you want.
 Usually, you’ll type words and not single characters because the former produce far fewer matches.
 That means: If you know the pinyin = pronunciation of a word and you can (passively) recognize it, then you can type it.

 • In modern times, handwriting is not needed very often.

-5 Tip 3: Use a system for decoding Chinese characters
+7 Tip 6: Use a system for decoding Chinese characters

 • Most Chinese characters are compound: They can be split into parts.